MedBridge Go App: Using Research to Improve Your Therapy HEPs

 (Thanks to Dave Kittle of Vinitial, for answering my questions about available research for this section.)

-As one might guess, clarifying doubts and questions from patient increased the likelihood that they would initiate their HEP according to this study.
+As one might guess, clarifying doubts and questions from patients increased the likelihood that they would initiate their HEP, according to this study.

 Look for the technology to improve on this over the next few years.
-Just like is possible in my aforementioned fitness app, I anticipate people will be able to send messages directly from the app itself.
+Just like my aforementioned fitness app allows me to directly message my gym owner with questions, I anticipate patients will be able to directly message their therapists from their HEP apps.

 Luckily, some of the resources you are already using are investing in HEPs.

-The MedBridge GO app comes with their Premium Plan (save $175).
+Back to my favorite app!
+The MedBridge GO app comes with the MedBridge Premium Plan (you can save $175 on MedBridge subscription plans by using my affiliate link).
 Therapists can craft a home exercise program that is then sent to the client-facing app.

-The app then tracks the progress for both the therapist and client can see.
+The app then tracks the progress for both the therapist and client to see.

-The app was developed with research in mind and therefore helps you achieve all 5 of the aforementioned ways to improve your HEP offerings.
-(I'm hoping to see even more developments though on #5, "provide a feedback loop."
+The app was developed with research in mind, and therefore helps you achieve all five of the aforementioned ways to improve your HEP offerings.
+(I'm hoping to see even more developments on #5, "provide a feedback loop.")

 WebPT has home exercise program software that allows you to email exercises to patients.
 This system also has peer-reviewed exercises.